Siksakubur

 Siksakubur (English: Torture at the Grave) is an Indonesian brutal/death metal band from Jakarta, formed in July 6, 1996 by Andyan Gorust and Ade Godel.
 The name of Siksakubur was chosen by Gorust that inspired by Brazilian metal band Sepultura meaning 'grave' in Portuguese as benchmark of their musicality.
 None of the band founders are listed as band members today, but the legacy of Siksakubur was continued by Andre Tiranda.
-Siksakubur is a band that started they career crept from the grave, began from small concerts and events until international scale events has been through.
-With consistency and discipline, a journey of more than 2 decades has made Siksakubur equal with the top metal bands and as one of the influential death metal bands in Indonesian metal scene.
-Siksakubur also listed as Metal Hammer's "Top 10 Best Indonesian Metal Bands" and awarded The Hammersonic Awards as "Breakthrough of The Year" at The Hammersonic Festival on May 7, 2017.
+Siksakubur is a band whose career crept from the grave and began with small concerts and events until international scale events has been through.
+With consistency and discipline, a journey of more than 2 decades has made Siksakubur equal with the top metal bands and as one of the influential death metal bands in the Indonesian metal scene.
+Siksakubur was also listed as Metal Hammer's "Top 10 Best Indonesian Metal Bands" and awarded The Hammersonic Awards as "Breakthrough of the Year" at The Hammersonic Festival on May 7, 2017.